The HCAP and Related Laws

 3.6 Violation of Law and University Policy In General

 The University reserves the right to initiate or proceed with the HCAP process, regardless of any pending criminal investigation, charges, arrest, or prosecution arising out of the same or a related factual situation.
-At the discretion of the Affirmative Action Officer, or designee (with respect to faculty, staff and administrators) or the Dean of Students, or designee (with respect to students), and in consultation with the Title IX Coordinator in matters involving Sex Discrimination, the HCAP process may be carried out prior to, simultaneously with, or following any related criminal matter.
+At the discretion of the Affirmative Action Officer, or designee (with respect to faculty, staff and administrators) or the Dean of Students, or designee (with respect to students), and in consultation with the Title IX Office in matters involving Sex Discrimination, the HCAP process may be carried out prior to, simultaneously with, or following any related criminal matter.

 The dismissal, failure to prosecute, "no bill" from a grand jury, settlement or reduction in charges of any related criminal matter shall not be grounds for a challenge to any HCAP matter.